LiLabZhaohua/PacBioWorkflow/README.md

 1, *.IntactIsoform_sorted.gpd

-This is the final assembly at exon usage level in GenePred (gpd) format.
+This is the final assembly of exon usage level isoforms in GenePred (gpd) format.

 2, *.IntactIsoform_sorted.ReadsMapped.txt

-This file contains the mapping of intact+decay reads to intact assembly (*.IntactIsoform_sorted.gpd)
+This file contains the mapping of LRs (intact + decay + unmapped) to intact assembly (*.IntactIsoform_sorted.gpd)

 ### Intact isoform identification with CAGE and PAS data